Matcha.Guide

 Ikuyo-no-mukashi (Entry Ceremonial): ~£24/20g

-Ikuyo is where most people start with Ippodo, and it's a genuinely impressive introduction.
+Ikuyo is where most people start with Ippodo, and it's a impressive introduction in our tasting notes.
 The powder is a vibrant, deep green, noticeably brighter than most matcha in this price range.
 Whisked into usucha (thin tea), it produces a smooth, slightly grassy flavour with mild sweetness and a clean finish.
 There's a touch of pleasant astringency, but nothing harsh.

 Where Ikuyo falls short compared to pricier grades is in umami depth.
 The flavour is clean but somewhat one-dimensional.
 It lacks the layered, almost savoury richness you'll find higher up the range.
 For traditional preparation, it's excellent at its price point.
 For lattes, it's frankly overkill, you'd lose most of the nuance under milk.